Mold infestation and a panic led cleaning spree to get rid of it

 I had developed a chronic cold but didn't think much of it as I have always suffered from allergies, but this was different.
 Surely enough the puffy eyes, runny nose, and constant sneezing all subsided as soon as I identified the mold issue.
 Many people also suffer from red eyes, itching and rashes.

-So, if you start experiencing unusual allergy like symptoms take a closer look at the environment you are living in.
+So, if you start experiencing unusual allergy like symptoms take a closer look at the environment around you.

-After I realised the problem was deeper than just my pearl earrings I emptied by dresser that very day and found small spots in the crevices of the furniture.
+After realising the gravity of the situation I emptied by dresser that very day and surely enough found small spots in the crevices of the furniture.

 The spores thrive in moist and warm environments, and starts contaminating the environment once they land on a damp spot of fabric, wood, paper, glass, or plastic.

-So, I then started to look for the most effective way to wipe out the mold that already spread to that one furniture in my house.
+So, I then started to look for the most effective way to wipe the mold off.

-What I found is a list of natural ingredients that can kill mold, which includes vinegar, tea tree oil, baking soda, citrus seed extract, and hydrogen peroxide.
+What I found is a list of natural ingredients that can kill mold effectively, which includes vinegar, tea tree oil, baking soda, citrus seed extract, and hydrogen peroxide.

-Rubbing alcohol and vinegar seemed most accessible to me so I wiped all surfaces of the dresser with a mixture of equal parts of water and vinegar and sprayed rubbing alcohol for good measure.
-I decided to give it another day before putting up everything to ensure it's completely dry.
+Rubbing alcohol and vinegar seemed most accessible to me, so I wiped all surfaces of the dresser with a mixture of equal parts of water and vinegar and sprayed rubbing alcohol for good measure.
+I decided to give it another day before reassembling everything to ensure it's completely dry.

 I also found that along with repelling cockroaches naphthalene also helps prevent mold by absorbing moisture.